Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/204_count_primes.md

             // If prime[i] is false, which means it has been marked before,
             // we can skip this.
             if (prime[i]) {
+                // Here j can begin with i * i.
+                // And also it can increase with j += i.
-                for (int j = i*i; j < n; j += i) {
+                // Check item 3 in above explaination. for (int j = i*i; j < n; j += i) {
                     prime[j] = false;
                 }